maladon/docs/tutorials/hvac-tutorial/beaglebone.md

    ![wiring setup](../assets/bbg_wiring_setup.jpg)

-Using a smartphone or computer,
+Using a smartphone or computer:

 1. Go to your Wi-Fi settings.